A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 This prestigious musical and cultural event has always embraced a variety of genres.
 Performances are staged in the Romanesque cathedral and in the great castle tower.

 AlchimiAlchimie – late August

-Several days devoted to celebrating Giuseppe Balsamo, the Count of Cagliostro, as magic and esotericism fill the old streets with themed markets, music, fireworks and dance.
+Several days are devoted to celebrating Giuseppe Balsamo, the Count of Cagliostro, as magic and esotericism fill the old streets with themed markets, music, fireworks, and dance.

 Food and Wine

 The Montefeltro area offers not only cultural treasures but also fine food and wine.

 For a traditional menu of local delicacies, try traditional local tortelloni followed by a Rabbit with wild fennel.

 For fine diners, we suggest not to miss the Cagliostro-style Casserole, and local Pecorino cheese wrapped in walnut leaves with a few drops of Valmarecchia honey.